rcl-ssl/docs/portal/stand-alone.md

 # Certificate Renewal

 When a certificate is close to expiration, you should delete the certificate and create a new one.
+Then install the new certificate in the web server.

 # Rate Limits